krispypatata/lolcode-interpreter-py/README.md

 ## OVERVIEW
 <p align="justify">
-This is a LOLCODE interpreter built using Python and Tkinter (for the GUI).
+This is a LOLCODE interpreter built using Python and tkinter (for the GUI).
 It is based on the specifications from http://www.lolcode.org/.
 While the features may not exactly match the original, this project aims to closely mimic its behavior.
 The author’s purpose in building this project is to create a simple programming language from scratch and to understand the phases of lexer, parser, and interpreter.
 </p>

 ### Author’s Note:
 <p align="justify">
-Originally, this was a group project (team of two) at the author’s university.
+Originally, this was a group project at the author’s university.
 Although the team submitted a satisfactory version, the author decided to revive this project to improve it by fixing bugs and adding new features.
 While it started as a group project, it is worth noting that the code retrieved from the original repository includes only the work done by the author.
+In other words, contributions from other team members were not transferred to this repository.
+<br/><br/>
-As a result, this has become author's solo project.
+<b>tl;dr</b>: This is a solo project.
 </p>

 ## Prerequisites